pensjonatus/flash-fiction/blog/pairs-of-things.md

 ---
-title: 'Pairs of Things'
+title: Pairs of Things
 date: '2015-02-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was walking through the park, wearing my Sunday suit and a hat.
 I managed to